Reporting Abuse to Internet Platforms

 a) Manage approved users:

-- On a comment left by the user you want to make an approved user, click the drop-down arrow next to the flag icon.
+- On a comment left by a user who you want to make an approved user, click the drop-down arrow next to the flag icon

 b) Manage hidden users:

-- On a comment left by the user you want to make a hidden user, click the drop-down arrow next to the flag icon.
+- On a comment left by a user who you want to make a hidden user, click the drop-down arrow next to the flag icon

-- Select 'Hide' this user's comments on this channel
+- Select 'Hide' to hide this user's comments on this channel

 What counts as abuse: